 It is possible to enter into a binding marriage contract before the marriage is ever finalized.
 Marital contracts signed before marriage – referred to as prenuptial agreements – outline important financial details that could impact you and your soon-to-be spouse if you eventually separate or divorce.
-A skilled family lawyer could advise you on the benefits of prenuptial agreements.
+A skilled marital contracts lawyer could advise you on the benefits of prenuptial agreements.

 Pre-marital agreements are a convenient and effective way to protect your financial interests for when you get married.
 If the relationship dissolves, the terms of a prenup could ensure you retain the property you brought into the marriage, and more.
 Let a Toronto prenuptial agreements lawyer help you protect your finances and set clear expectations for your new relationship in a legally enforceable marital contract.